Innovation Conference: “Belief in AI”

 Born in 1977 in Napa, California, Kenric McDowell currently lives in Topanga, California.
 Kenric has worked at the intersection of culture and technology for twenty years.
 He graduated from the International Center of Photography-Bard MFA program in 2007.
 He leads the Artist + Machine Intelligence program at Google Arts & Culture, where he facilitates collaboration between artificial intelligence researchers, artists, and cultural institutions.
 Kenric is a regular conference speaker and consultant to think tanks and arts organizations, helping groups connect artistic practice and technology production with larger traditions of human understanding.

 Dubai Evolution Challenge

-Also taking place for the first time this year will be the Dubai Evolution Challenge, overseen by Tuuli Maria Utrainen from the European Organisation for Nuclear Research (CERN).
-International and UAE based designers will team up to create a future evolution of a everyday objects, activities or services that they discover in Dubai.
+Overseen by Tuuli Maria Utrainen from the European Organisation for Nuclear Research (CERN), the Dubai Evolution Challenge took place for the first time.
+International and UAE based designers teamed up to create a future evolution of a everyday objects, activities or services that they discover in Dubai.

 The Progress Prize

 The Progress Prize returned to the Global Grad Show in 2018.
 It is an international award that celebrates the next generation of design.
 The Prize is awarded to one Global Grad Show exhibitor each year.
 The winning project is selected by a jury of design and technology experts, through a transparent and public process of deliberation and debate.

 The 2018 Progress Prize winner Twenty – designed by Mirjam de Bruijn from Design Academy Eindhoven in The Netherlands - was chosen from 150 selections which were then shortlisted to 11 finalists including Project Circleg, Corridor Society, Flare Cycle, From Nowhere With Love, IV-Walk, Jelly Drops, OMN, Opacity, Reheat and stool.D.